-Thank you for taking the time to chat with us, Loki.
-Thank you for joining us and giving us a whole new Faireland to explore!
+Thank you, Loki, for taking the time to chat with us.
+Thank you for creating yet another Faireland full of adventure for us to enjoy!